 Read more about teeth whitening.

-Veneers are new facings for teeth that disguise a discoloured (rather than a damaged) tooth.
+Veneers are new facings for teeth that disguise a discoloured or chipped tooth.

 To fit a veneer, the front of the tooth is drilled away a little.